Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: On-Cone Field Equations

 Therefore, in order to satisfy $\sigma_{\rm \nu} \sigma_{\rm t} > 1/(2\pi)$,

 Although $a/r \ll 1$ and $l/a \ll 1$, as long as these expressions do not approach zero as fast as $\Delta\theta \to 0$ in Equation \ref{eq:siglimit}, the uncertainty principle holds.
-Yet these are exactly the conditions of the problem.
-The observer distance $r$ is assumed to be in the far-field and much larger than the longitudinal length, and at cascade energies at or above 10 PeV, the longitudinal length is computed to be much larger than the lateral ICD width.
-Thus, the result is that $\sigma_{\rm \nu} \sigma_{\rm t} > 1/(2\pi)$.
+Yet these are exactly the conditions of the problem: a displacement $r$ in the far-field (but not infinitely far away) and a longitudinal length $a$ much larger (but not infinitely larger) than the lateral ICD width $l$.
+Thus, $\sigma_{\rm \nu} \sigma_{\rm t} > 1/(2\pi)$ holds.